SuperiorLeo/TIP2026-Towards-Memory-efficient-Hyperspectral-Image-Reconstruction-via-Consistency-Learning/README.md

 ```shell
 python test_model1_entire.py
 ```
 - Our trainable parameters, logs, pth, and final mat, have been put in the fold ''results''.
+The reconstructed HSI can be obtained in [0108](https://pan.baidu.com/s/1OcVI9YiiLe6gIDHHdLvvJA)

 ## Citation
 If you find this code helpful, please kindly cite:
 ```shell